 Each young person has his/her own bedroom which contains a television.
 Young people are given a key for their room and there is also lockable storage in the room to keep personal and private things safe.
-There is also a lounge/diner, conservatory, a den upstairs, breakfasting kitchen, a utility room, office with sleep in facilities for Team members, an office for the homes manager, 3 bedrooms for young people, 1 Team members sleep in room, bathroom, a shower room,1 en-suite for Team members, 3 toilets in total, garage and a spacious paved and garden area outside.
+There is also a lounge/diner, conservatory, a den upstairs, breakfasting kitchen, a utility room, office with sleep in facilities for staff, an office for the homes manager, 3 bedrooms for young people, 1 staff sleep in room, bathroom, a shower room, 1 en-suite for staff, 3 toilets in total, garage and a spacious paved and garden area outside.